-In 2016, we granted options to purchase an aggregate of 38,461, 225,000 and 225,000 shares of common stock to Ms. Bosley, Dr. Albright and Dr. Cox, respectively.
-We did not make any equity awards to Ms. Bosley in 2015
+In 2017, we granted options to purchase an aggregate of 312,000, 92,500 and 45,000 shares of common stock to Ms. Bosley and Drs.
+Hack and Albright, respectively.
+In 2016, we granted options to purchase an aggregate of 38,461 and 225,000 shares of common stock to Ms. Bosley and Dr. Albright, respectively.

-We typically grant stock option awards at the start of employment to each executive and our other employees.
+We typically grant stock option awards at the start of employment to each executive officer and our other employees.
 In 2017, we adopted an annual grant process and we retain discretion to provide additional targeted grants in certain circumstances.

-We award our stock options on the date our board of directors approves the grant.
-We set the option exercise price and grant date fair value based on our per-share estimated valuation on the date of grant.
+We award our stock options on the date our board of directors approves the grant and set the option exercise price at the closing price of our stock as of the date of grant.
+We set the grant date fair value based on our per-share estimated valuation on the date of grant.
 For grants in connection with initial employment, vesting begins on the initial date of employment.
-Time vested stock option grants to our executives and other employees typically vest 25% on the first anniversary of grant or, if earlier, the initial employment date and in equal monthly installments thereafter, through the fourth anniversary of the vesting commencement date, and have a term of ten years from the grant date.
+Time vested stock option grants to our executive officers and other employees made in connection with initial employment typically vest 25% on the first anniversary of grant or, if earlier, the initial employment date and in equal monthly installments thereafter, through the fourth anniversary of the vesting commencement date, and have a term of ten years from the grant date.
+For grants in connection with our annual grants, vesting begins on the date of grant, with vesting in equal monthly installments through the fourth anniversary of the grant date and these grants have a term of ten years from the grant date.

-Outstanding Equity Awards at 2016 Fiscal Year End
+Outstanding Equity Awards at 2017 Fiscal Year End

-The following table sets forth information regarding outstanding equity awards held by our named executive officers as of December 31, 2016.
+The following table sets forth information regarding outstanding equity awards held by our named executive officers as of December 31, 2017.